mitre/test-harness-interface/PopHealth Record Match Interface.md

 ### record-match acknowledgement
 A record matching system should send a message acknowledging receipt of a record-match message.
-This immediate response is recommended because the time to complete the requested matching operation may be significant.
+An acknowledgement is recommended because the time to complete the requested matching operation may be significant.

-The acknowledgement message will contain a Message Header.
-In the case of where the record matching rejects the request an [OperationOutcome](http://hl7.org/fhir/DSTU2/operationoutcome.html) resource will also be included.
+When the record matching system will accept and process the record-match request, the acknowledgement message will contain a Message Header with response code value, "ok".

-The MessageHeader response code value, "ok" will indicate that the record matching system has accepted the request.
+When the record matcher rejects a record-match request, the MessageHeader must have the response code value, "fatal-error" and reference an [OperationOutcome](http://hl7.org/fhir/DSTU2/operationoutcome.html) resource contained in another entry in the bundle.

-When the record matcher rejects a record-match request, the MessageHeader response code must have a value of "fatal-error" and the bundle must contain an OperationOutcome.
-This OperationOutcome must have severity value, "error" and a code value from the value set, [issue-type](http://www.hl7.org/implement/standards/fhir/valueset-issue-type.html).
+The OperationOutcome must have issue severity value, "error" and an issue code value from the value set, [issue-type](http://www.hl7.org/implement/standards/fhir/valueset-issue-type.html).
+The issue code provides popHealth with information about why the record matching system will not process the request.
+Human-friendly text that complements the issue code may also be provided in an issue details element.

 #### Message Structure